openmove/journey/README.md

 ## Preamble

-This project is an Openmove customization of the library [otp-react-redux](https://github.com/opentripplanner/otp-react-redux)
+This project is an Openmove customization of the library [otp-react-redux](https://github.com/opentripplanner/otp-react-redux) and [otp-ui](https://github.com/opentripplanner/otp-ui)

 initially forked from: [trimet-mod-otp](https://github.com/ibi-group/trimet-mod-otp) development continued on the [Mentor project](https://github.com/noi-techpark/odh-mentor-otp).